Hodge theory on Cheeger spaces: Introduction

 In a companion paper \cite{ALMP13.2}, we apply the constructions of this paper to define higher signatures on a Cheeger space and then prove the Novikov conjecture for Cheeger spaces which have fundamental groups satisfying the strong Novikov conjecture.
 We also prove there that the signature of Theorem~\ref{thm2} above is independent of the choice of self-dual mezzoperversity and is also a bordism invariant.
 These properties of the signature can also be deduced by comparing the analytic approach developed in the present paper with a purely topological definition of self-dual mezzoperversities and Poincar\'e duality developed earlier by Banagl.
 The fact that these two approaches lead to equivalent signatures is proved in \cite{ABLMP}, joint with Banagl. \\

 Notice that at each stratum there are two canonical choices of mezzoperversity, the subbundles of $\cH^{\mid}_{\cL(Z)}(Z)$ of full rank or of rank zero.
 It follows from the work of Cheeger, and is shown directly in \cite{ABLMP}, that these choices correspond to the upper-middle and lower-middle perversities of Goresky-MacPherson at this stratum.
 This companion paper also shows that any choice of self-dual sheaf in the sense of \cite{BanaglShort} yields a mezzoperversity, satisfying the self duality studied in \S\ref{sec:SignLag}.
-In particular, from \cite{Banagl-Kulkarni} we see that the reductive Borel-Serre compactification of a Hilbert modular surface is an example of a space carrying interesting non-trivial mezzoperversities.\\
+In particular, from \cite{Banagl-Kulkarni} we see that the reductive Borel-Serre compactification of a Hilbert modular surface is an example of a space carrying interesting non-trivial self-dual mezzoperversities, i.e., these are Cheeger spaces.
+Although showing that a particular space is a Cheeger space is in general a difficult task, Cheeger spaces (with boundary) are sufficiently abundant to provide cobordisms between any two smooth oriented manifolds with the same dimension and signature (see \cite[\S 6]{ALMP13.2}).

 {\bf Acknowledgements.} P.A. was partly supported by NSF Grant DMS-1104533 and an IHES visiting position and thanks Sapienza Universit\`a di Roma, Stanford, and Institut de Math\'ematiques de Jussieu for their hospitality and support.
 R.M. acknowledges support by NSF Grant DMS-1105050.
 P.P. thanks the {\it Projet Alg\`ebres d'Op\'erateurs} of {\it Institut de Math\'ematiques de Jussieu} for hospitality during several short visits and a two months long visit in the Spring of 2013; financial support was provided by Universite' Paris 7, Istituto Nazionale di Alta Matematica (INDAM) and CNRS (through the bilateral project ``Noncommutative geometry") and Ministero dell'Universit\`a e della Ricerca Scientifica (through the project ``Spazi di Moduli e Teoria di Lie").
-E.L. thanks Sapienza Universita' di Roma for hospitality during several week-long visits; financial support was provided again by INDAM and CNRS through the bilateral project ``Noncommutative Geometry"
+E.L. thanks Sapienza Universita' di Roma for hospitality during several week-long visits; financial support was provided again by INDAM and CNRS through the bilateral project ``Noncommutative Geometry".

-The authors are happy to thank Richard Melrose, Jeff Cheeger, Michel Hilsum, Thomas Krainer, Gerardo Mendoza, Francesco Bei and Markus Banagl for many useful and interesting discussions.
+The authors are happy to thank {Jesus Alvarez-Lopez, Markus Banagl, Francesco Bei, Jeff Cheeger, Michel Hilsum, Thomas Krainer, Richard Melrose and Gerardo Mendoza} for many useful and interesting discussions.

 \paperbody